Savory/Danet/doc/openapi/types-and-parameters.md

 label: Types and Parameters
 ---

+!!!danger
+The SwaggerModule is currently in Alpha, maaaany features are missing.
+If something you need is not here yet, [please fill an issue/feature request](https://github.com/Savory/Danet-Swagger/issues)
+!!!

 ### Body, Query and Params

 The `SwaggerModule` searches for all `@Body()` and `@Query()` decorators in route handlers to generate the API document.
 It also creates corresponding model definitions by taking advantage of reflection.
 Consider the following code: